mariorod98/ObsidianVault/📄 Other files/Interview questions.md

 It is used mainly to reduce dependencies between different parts of the program and improve readability of the code.
 However, if not used properly it can result in errors of undefined references.

 ### What is a static variable? and function?
+A static variable is a variable that is only allocated in memory once.

+A static function is a function is a function that can only be referred inside the translation unit that is defined.

 ### What are the differences between a struct and a class?

 ### What is the difference between a pointer and a reference?
+A pointer is a variable that holds the memory address of another variable.
+It must be dereferenced to access the memory it points to.

+A reference is an alias to an existing variable.
+As such, it does not need dereferencing.

+You can perform arithmetic operation on pointers, change where they point to and make them null, you cannot do this with references.

 ### What is a parameter pack?